 Established in 2011, Hinterland Bush Links is a visionary project to ensure the long-term conservation of the native plants and animals of the Sunshine Coast Hinterland by connecting, restoring and protecting habitat.

 What makes this landscape special

 Queensland’s beautiful Sunshine Coast Hinterland region is nationally recognised as a hotspot for its exceptional biodiversity.
 Its patchwork of hills and valleys, rainforests and heathlands, support an abundance of species including many threatened plants and animals.
 Some of the notable animals that live in the region are the Platypus, Marbled Frogmouth, Wompoo Fruit-Dove, Giant Barred Frog and Greater Glider.

-For more information, visit the Hinterland Bush Links website at www.hinterlandbushlinks.org
+For more information on Hinterland Bush Links, visit their website at www.hinterlandbushlinks.org